Archi-Lab/c4t-documentation/README.md

 # c4t-documentation
-Dokumentation und Tutorials für die "coding infrastructure for classroom teaching"
+Documentation and tutorials for the "coding infrastructure for classroom teaching"